chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 An [environment]({{< relref "environments" >}}) can be used to map an organization's real-life workflow to what can be configured and managed when using Chef Infra.
 This mapping is accomplished by setting attributes and pinning cookbooks at the environment level.

+The Chef Infra Server UI let's you access the _Environment_ object in following ways:

+- All the _Environments_ of an Organization can be listed at one place.

+- You can create a new Environment using the button as shown below:

+{{< figure src="/images/automate/create-environment-button.png" alt="Create Environment Button">}}

+- In the above image, the search bar stating __Search environments__ can be used to search a specific environment from the list.

+- The Chef Infra Server also allows you to delete the created environments one at a time.

+- Select a specific environment to get the details of that particular environment.

+  - __Cookbook Constraints:__ The selected bar contains the list of all the cookbook constraints with _Name_, their _Operator_ and, _Version_ respectively.
+Refer to the image below:

+  {{< figure src="/images/automate/cookbook-constraints-in-environment.png" alt="Cookbook Constraints In Environment">}}

+  - __Attributes:__ The attributes bar shows all the default and overridden attributes.
+Select the __Expand All__ or __Collapse All__ option to view the attributes.
+Refer to the image below:

+  {{< figure src="/images/automate/attributes-in-environment.png" alt="Attributes In Environment">}}

 ### Data Bags

 [Data bags]({{< relref "data_bags" >}}) store global variables as JSON data.
 Data bags are indexed for searching and can be loaded by a cookbook or accessed during a search.